danielballan/docs/source/components/github.rst

 To *use* the token, set the remote urls in the HTTPS style (not ``git@github.com:``).
 When you try to push you will be prompted to enter your username.
-AFter entreing the username, you will be prompted to enter your password.
+After entering the username, you will be prompted to enter your password.
 Paste the token in instead.

 You can also add the beamline workstation as remote on your machine (assuming you have